≡ Menu

 * Tesla fiscal year begins on Jan 1 and ends on Dec 31.

-Another reason Tesla’s common stocks outstanding increased is the company’s equity incentive awards.
+Another reason Tesla’s common stocks outstanding increases is the company’s equity incentive awards.
+As shown in the chart, Tesla’s stock-based compensation expenses have significantly increased over the last ten years.

 Under the equity incentive award, Tesla provides for the grant of stock options, restricted stock, RSUs, stock appreciation rights, performance units and performance shares to employees, directors and consultants.